 Adverse weather conditions could affect airport operations due to airfield conditions, visibility, or other situations.
 For weather related delays and special circumstances at BDL, media representatives are encouraged to check the Airport’s twitter account at https://twitter.com_BradleyAirport for the most up-to-date Airport operational status.
 In certain circumstances, the Marketing and Communications Coordinator will provide regular updates to the news media organizations via email.

 Please note that BDL does not close during most inclement weather conditions.
 However, for safety reasons, there may be interruptions to operations to clear snow and ice from runways and/or ramps.
 BDL may close its runways for an extended period of time during severe weather conditions, such as heavy snow, tornadoes, or hurricane conditions.
 The airlines, FAA, and pilots determine delays, cancellations or rerouting of flights related to weather conditions.
 Inquiries about impacted flights should be directed to the individual airlines that operate at BDL.
 Please note contact information below.

 Coverage of Emergencies

-During an emergency, all media inquiries should be directed to the Marketing and Communications Coordinator (see page 1 for contact information).
+During an emergency, all media inquiries should be directed to the Public Information Officer.
 Requests for information will be accommodated to the greatest extent possible and as soon as possible.

 In the event of a major emergency at one of the CAA’s airports, the CAA will designate a media briefing center and will communicate that information to the media.